andrewpjames13/WordCloud/readme.md

 ## Stories
-- Build a word cloud out of the words in data.rb
+- Build a word cloud out of the sayings in data.rb
 - there is a spec file you can write tests in.
 - Go through the list of sayings/words and count how many times each word shows up.
 - The result should be a hash that looks like this: